-Modern Abolition: The Practice of Ending Child Labor and Human Trafficking
+Modern Abolition: The Practice of Ending Child Labor and Human Trafficking (FIELDWORK PRACTICUM)

 | 4 credit hours

 Recommended: International Trafficking in Persons.
-Prerequisites: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).
+Prerequisite: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

 Students may not concurrently enroll in this practicum and an externship or a clinic (except Street Law) or another practicum course.